gardener/documentation/hugo/content/050-tutorials/content/howto/container-startup/_index.md

 ## Disclaimer

-If application depends on certain services which are packaged and deployed through different containers, instead of relying on certain starting sequence of containers in order to run successfully, the application should be implemented in a way to handle unavailability of the depending services.
-The approaches described in the tutorial should be used in consultation with your architect.
+If an application depends on other services deployed separately do not rely on a certain start sequence of containers but ensure that the application can cope with unavailability of the services it depends on.

 ## Introduction
 Kubernetes offers a feature called [InitContainers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) to perform some tasks during a pod's initialization.